Woman Discovers Her Dog that Never Barks or Eats Dog Food Is Actually a Fox

 While the owner noticed some odd things about her furry friend, like the pet never barked and that it had thick fur, her suspicions about the animal’s true origins grew when the pup refused to eat dog food after three months, reports The Mirror.

-A zoo employee has since confirmed for the owner, idetified as Ms. Wang by Chinese media, that her dog is indeed a fox.
+A zoo employee has since confirmed for the owner, identified as Ms. Wang by Chinese media, that her dog is indeed a fox.

 After learning the truth, the owner made the difficult decision to give her pet over to the zoo, so the fox could receive the correct diet and care.